jdhill-repo/indi-picamera/raspiraw_source_install.md

-# Installing and settting up raspiraw from source
+# Installing and setting up raspiraw from source

 cd